braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/push_story.md

 ---

-# Push Story Setup
+# Push story setup

 The Push Story feature requires UNNotification Framework and iOS 10.
 The feature is only available from iOS SDK version 3.2.1.

-## Step 1: Enable Push In Your App
+## Step 1: enable push in your app

 Please follow [The Push notification Integration][1] to enable push in your app.

-## Step 2: Adding the Notification Content Extension Target
+## Step 2: adding the notification content extension target

 In your app project, go to menu "File"->"New"->"Target...", add a new "Notification Content Extension" target and activate it.